 BraunAbility's Handicap Parking Campaign Save My Spot Relaunches

-When you get a BraunAbility accessible vehicle, you buy your freedom to go anywhere you want when you want.
-Being able to drive to the store for a forgotten recipe item is no longer a fantasy.
+When you get a BraunAbility accessible vehicle, you buy your freedom to go anywhere you want at your convenience and on your schedule.
+Being able to drive to the store for a forgotten recipe item is no longer out of reach.
 You can park and independently go to the store on your own!
-But when someone parks in the striped spaces next to handicap parking spaces, not only can you not deploy your ramp to re-enter the vehicle, you are stuck waiting for the offender to return and move their vehicle.
+But when someone parks in the striped spaces next to handicap parking spaces meant for transfering and deploying a ramp, not only can you not extend your ramp to re-enter the vehicle, you are stuck waiting for the offender to return and move their vehicle.

 We won't stand for it!
 BraunAbility vehicles bring independence to tens of thousands of people every year, and every year their independence is taken away over and over again by people who don't understand the basics of parking near a handicap van.

-BraunAbility conducted a survey to see just what the general population knew about striped spaces.
-The results supported our hypothesis: most people simply aren't aware of what striped spaces are for - even people with accessible parking tags were unaware.
+BraunAbility conducted a survey to see just what the general population knew about striped handicap parking aisle spaces.
+The results supported our hypothesis: most people simply aren't aware of what striped spaces are for -- even people who owned accessible parking tags were sometimes unaware.